 They said the Summit could be a ‘game changer’ for enterprises.

 It will gather 2,000 of the world’s most exciting entrepreneurs, over 300 top investors, policymakers, as well as leading American, Dutch, and European corporates, and innovation ecosystem partners in five focus sectors: agriculture, food, connectivity, energy, health, and water.

 Access to finance, job creation and women’s economic empowerment will be overarching aspects.

 From Bangladesh, entrepreneurs of LifeSpring, which works on mental health issues, Hydroquo+ and Footsteps Bangladesh on water, Lal Teer Seed Ltd on agriculture, Intelligent Machines Ltd on connectivity, and SOL Share on energy have been selected for the Summit.

-They highlighted their work during the press meet organised by the embassies of the Netherlands and the US in Dhaka.
+They highlighted their work during the press meet organized by the embassies of the Netherlands and the US in Dhaka.

-Yahia Md Amin, chairman of the LifeSpring, said they have founded the organisation with a vision to be the nation’s leading community-based mental health institute dedicated to promote mental health as “a pivotal of overall wellness”.
+Yahia Md Amin, chairman of the LifeSpring, said they have founded the organization with a vision to be the nation’s leading community-based mental health institute dedicated to promoting mental health as “a pivotal of overall wellness”.

 Through advocacy, education, research, and assistance, they are now a $10 million institute with all the major corporates in Bangladesh among their clients.

 “We provide comprehensive service.
-We have psychiatrists, psychologists, psychotherapists, online counselling services, rehabilitation services, everything which is needed for the mental health services,” he said, adding that they offer 24/7 services.
+We have psychiatrists, psychologists, psychotherapists, online counseling services, rehabilitation services, everything which is needed for the mental health services,” he said, adding that they offer 24/7 services.